-The net budget requirement for the year 2018-19 was set in February 2018 at £35,593,306 a decrease of £8.6 million from the Council's 2017-18 net budget requirement of £44,201,199.
+The net budget requirement for the year 2019-20 was set in February 2019 at £45,264,844 an increase of £9.6 million from the Council's 2018-19 net budget requirement of £35,593,306.
 The net budget requirement is the amount the Council expects to spend after allowing for income from sources such as direct grants, fees, charges and rents but excludes income from revenue support grant, business rates and adjustments relating to the collection fund balance.

-The net budget figure above excludes the precept requirements of the Parish Councils, which was £1,631,985 (2017-18 precept requirements were £1,576,106 an increase of 3.5%).
+The net budget figure above excludes the precept requirements of the Parish Councils, which was £1,690,000 (2018-19 precept requirements were £1,631,985 an increase of 3.5%).

-The Borough Council's band D council tax was set at £166.82, an increase of £5 (3.1%) from 2017-18.
-The report to Council on 7 February 2018, (http://www2.guildford.gov.uk/councilmeetings/ieListDocuments.aspx?Cld=159&Mld=598&Ver=4) available on the Council's website provides further details about the Council's budget for 2018-19.
+The Borough Council's band D council tax was set at £171.82, an increase of £5 (3.0%) from 2018-19.
+The report to Council on 26 February 2019, available on the Council's website, provides further details about the Council's budget for 2019-20.

 We monitored performance against the budget closely through the year with particular attention paid to our key services (Development Control, Planning Policy, Industrial Estates, Investment Property, Leisure Management, Off Street Parking, Parks and Countryside and Refuse and Recycling), control of salaries and achievement of the efficiency savings included in the budget.
-Because of this strong financial management net expenditure at service unit level was £186,000 higher than originally budgeted, after allowing for accounting adjustments and other items that do not impact on the level of council tax.
-This is around 0.36% of the total relevant gross expenditure budgets.

-The Final Accounts report presented to the Executive on 18 June 2019 (hyperlink) is available on the Council's website, and gives a detailed analysis of the variances in service expenditure.
+The Final Accounts report which will be presented to the Executive on 22 September 2020 (Executive) available on the Council's website, gives a detailed analysis of the variances in service expenditure.

 The Council receives investment income from our cash backed reserves.
-As at 31 March 2019, we had around £100.7 million invested.
-Overall, net interest returns in the year were approximately £500,000 more than anticipated at £1.5 million.
-The Capital and Investment Outturn Report reported to Executive on 18 June 2019 (hyperlink), is available on the Council's website provides further information about the Council's investment and borrowing activity during the year and our performance against our prudential indicators.
+As at 31 March 2020, we had around £117 million invested.
+Overall, net interest returns in the year were approximately £300,000 more than anticipated at £1.18 million.
+The Capital and Investment Outturn Report will be reported to Executive on 22 September 2020 (Executive), available on the Council's website provides further information about the Council's investment and borrowing activity during the year and our performance against our prudential indicators.

-In setting the 2018-19 budget, a minimum revenue provision of £1.2 million was assumed.
-The actual minimum revenue provision of £795,000 which is approximately £405,000 less than budgeted.
+In setting the 2019-20 budget, a minimum revenue provision of £0.96 million was assumed.
+The actual minimum revenue provision of £0.92 million which is approximately £40,000less than budgeted.

-Overall the net expenditure on the General Fund was lower than the original estimate to the value of £1.85 million.
-This has been utilised by making a £1.85 million transfer to the Invest to Save reserve to support the delivery of the Future Guildford Transformation Programme.
+Overall the net expenditure on the General Fund was lower than the original estimate to the value of £1.5 million.
+This has been utilised by making a £1.5 million transfer to the Invest to Save reserve to support the delivery of the Future Guildford Transformation Programme.